xfbs/blog/_posts/2018-09-15-exploring-apfs.md

 As such, it has different properties that file system implementors need to watch out for.
 For once, when accessing data, there is almost no different between sequential and random access, meaning that the speed is the same if you read a file from beginning to end as if you access small bits in a random order.
 But the one issue is that <abbr>SSD</abbr>s have a limited life span, because the individual memory cells that it is made up of can only take so many writes.

 When Apple was designing <abbr>APFS</abbr>, one of the reasons behind that was that they designed it from the ground up to work well with <abbr>SSD</abbr> storage, which is now more common than traditional hard drives.
-While it is possible to add <abbr>SSD</abbr> support to existing file systems, for example by adding support for the <abbr title="A command used to inform an SSD drive that a block of memory is no longer used and can be wiped internally">TRIM</abbr>, it is easier to just start from scratch.
+While it is possible to add <abbr>SSD</abbr> support to existing file systems, for example by adding support for the [<abbr title="A command used to inform an SSD drive that a block of memory is no longer used and can be wiped internally">TRIM</abbr> command][TRIM], it is easier to just start from scratch.

 ## Features

 <abbr>APFS</abbr> is a pragmatic successor to the previous <abbr>HFS+</abbr> in that it doesn't add anything crazy, but it does have some useful bits and pieces that we can look at in detail.

-- It natively supports **encryption**
+- It natively supports **encryption**.
 - It is possible to take **snapshots** of the state of the file system.
 - It supports **clones** of files.
-- It supports **space sharing**, which means that you can have multiple
+- It supports **space sharing**, which means that you can have multiple *volumes* sharing the space on a single *container*.

 ### Encryption